 Sir James Scott is a previous chairman of the RFS Southern Division.
 He had an early career as a land agent in Hertfordshire and was editor for Big Farm Weekly.
 For thirty years he owned and managed the family's Rotherfield Park estate in East Hampshire which incorporates extensive mixed woodlands.
 He believes the unique appeal of the RFS comes from the contributions from a diverse group of members.

-Kitty Martin has extensive leadership and governance experience in listed private and charitable organisations and ran two upstream oil and gas services businesses over a period of 25 years.
+Kitty Hall has extensive leadership and governance experience in listed private and charitable organisations and ran two upstream oil and gas services businesses over a period of 25 years.
 She is a long standing RFS member and owns and manages woodland in Cumbria and Scotland.

 Rodney Morgan-Giles is an arable farmer and forestry owner in Hampshire and has responsibility for a Grade 2* historic house and other listed buildings.
 Projects include biomass heating, planting new woodland and restoring landscape features.
 He has a degree in Economics and Law from Cambridge and in Business management; has worked in financial services and has been finance director and chairman of other businesses.
 Rodney was Treasurer and on the Board of the CLA for many years, and was the association's appointee on the National Trust Council and is now on the Regional Advisory Board.
 He has been chairman of Investment Committees and is a trustee of a pension fund and other charities.